 Elgin

-Elgin (est. 113,000 — U.S. Census Bureau, 2023 ACS) is in northern Kane County and is primarily within Kane County jurisdiction, with a small northeastern portion crossing into Cook County.
-Elgin has a significant Hispanic community and has experienced consistent in-migration.
-The city's Grand Victoria Casino creates a transient workforce component with above-average address turnover.
+Elgin (est. pop.
+113,000 — U.S. Census Bureau, 2023 ACS) is in northern Kane County and is entirely within Kane County with a small northeastern edge crossing into Cook County.
+Elgin has a significant Hispanic community and has experienced sustained in-migration.
+The city's Grand Victoria Casino creates some transient workforce address volatility in casino-adjacent neighborhoods.
+Elgin records route entirely to the 16th Judicial Circuit except for addresses on the far northeastern edge, which may fall in Cook County.

 Common search scenarios